-Started as an industrial / noise musician, he was previously known as Alexander Kibanov / Earth Incubator, and since 2007 had produced 150+ experimental music solo releases using many aliases, also collaborating with such diverse artists as Kenji Siratori, GX Jupitter-Larsen, Komissar Hjuler and Mama Baer, Cisfinitum and Alexei Borisov.
-The albums were published by underground labels all over the world, from Japan to French Polynesia, using all possible media formats: cassettes, CDs, CD-Rs, 7″ vinyl records and even floppy disks.
+Started as an industrial / noise musician, he was previously known as Alexander Kibanov / Earth Incubator, and since 2007 had produced 150+ experimental music solo releases using many aliases, also collaborating with such diverse artists as Kenji Siratori, GX Jupitter-Larsen, Komissar Hjuler and Mama Baer and Cisfinitum.
+The albums were published by underground labels all over the world, from Japan to French Polynesia, using all possible media formats: cassettes, CDs, CD-Rs, 7″ vinyl records and even floppy disks and business cards.
 Produced in very limited numbers (ranging from 10 to 1000 copies), these releases were as diverse as possible and even spawned microgenres which were called “fruity punk” and “post-noise” by the press.

 In the beginning of 2010, he began producing an entirely different kind of music under the name of Sasha Darko.
 Most of the first mini-albums were ambient techno experiments released with the help of Sirona Records.
+Then “Entering The Channel X“, a poetic cyberpunk minimal / musique concrete mini-album released the same year.
 In 2013, a full-length ambient album “Underwater” came to light and a split cassette with Hiroshi Hasegawa was released by the US label Black Horizons.

 Continued as a videogame developer, he developed and released a horror videogame Sacred Line, which came out in February 2013 for PC, Mac and Linux platforms.
 The biggest European computer magazine Computer Bild put it 4th place on the list of “30 Best Free PC Horror Games” and picked it up for distribution on their website and free DVD which comes with the magazine.
 The game still remains unfinished and its original source is no longer available to modify.
 It was later re-released on Steam as a free DLC for The Last Dogma.